Maharda

 According to the Syria Central Bureau of Statistics (CBS), Maharda had a population of 17,578 in the 2004 census.
-It is the center of Mahardah District, one of the Hama Governorate's five districts, and the nahiyah ("subdistrict") of Mahardah, which contained 21 localities with a combined population of 80,165 in 2004.
+It is the center of Mahardah District, one of the Hama Governorate's five districts, and the nahiyah ("subdistrict") of Maharda, which contained 21 localities with a combined population of 80,165 in 2004.
 Maharda's population was estimated to be 22,442 in 2010.
-Its inhabitants are predominantly Christians.
+Its inhabitants are predominantly Christians of the Greek Orthodox Church.